aponsero/Shiny_app_workshop_2020/Tutorial/README.md

 ### Adding HTML elements to the UI

-Now that we have a global layout, let's add HTML elements such as a title, a description and a picture.
+Now that we have a global layout, the fluidPage, let's add HTML elements such as a title, a description and a picture.
 In your app, you can add directly HTML code using the function:

 ```R
 HTML()